nomadnt-iot/PoV/README.md

 - [Schematic](hardware/schematic.pdf)
 - [3D model](hardware/PoV.png)

-## Components
+## Components used

 - 1x ATTinyX5
 - 5x leds green
-- 1x decoupling capacitor
+- 1x 100 nF decoupling capacitor
 - 1x switch
+- 1x R2032
 - 1x battery holder for CR2032
 - Stripboard
 - Some soldering cable

 The circuit is power by a CR2032 so this is the reason for the switch... to turn on and off the PoV as required.
-The decoupling capacitor is always a good idea to have expecially when we are powering device through battery and is connected as closet as possible the ATTinyX5.
+The decoupling capacitor is always a good idea to have expecially when we are powering devices through battery and is connected as closet as possible the ATTinyX5.
 And finally The leds are all connected from the bottom to the top to the ATTinyX5's pins PB0, PB1, PB2, PB3, PB4.

 ```
 LEDS CONNECTION